-Retrofitting of Unreinforced Masonry Buildings Services We Offer:
+Earthquake Retrofitting Services for Unreinforced Masonry Buildings (URM)

-Optimum Seismic’s team of contractors have many years of experience in retrofitting historic and heritage buildings to help prevent collapse and injury in earthquakes.
-Many of these historic and heritage buildings are located in downtown communities and are made of Unreinforced Masonry (URM) construction.
+Optimum Seismic’s team of engineers and construction experts have many years of experience in retrofitting historic and heritage buildings to help prevent collapse and injury in earthquakes.

 - Better-securing the structure to its foundation